tipsy/masteroppgave/README.md

 1. Start Eclipse
 2. Set workspace to the root of project (the folder containing README.md)
-3. Open File > Import...
+3. Open "File" > "Import..."
-4. Select General > Existing Projects into Workspace
+4. Select "General" > "Existing Projects into Workspace"
 5. Press "Next"
 6. In the "Select root directory" field, browse to "<projectDir>/no.ntnu.assignmentsystem.model"
 7. Make sure the project is checked